Vulnerability Assessment

 Why Vulnerability Assessment Matters

-Vulnerability Assessment provides a unified view of
+Vulnerability Assessment gives you a unified view of

 Diagnostic Categories (7 Categories, 20 Items)

-1. WordPress Core (3 items)
+1. WordPress Configuration (6 items)

 | Check Item | CWE Reference | Description |